webspirio/clickwise/CONTRIBUTING.md

-# Contributing to Rybbit Analytics for WordPress
+# Contributing to Clickwise Analytics for WordPress

-Thank you for your interest in contributing to Rybbit Analytics for WordPress!
+Thank you for your interest in contributing to Clickwise Analytics for WordPress!
 We welcome contributions from the community.

 ## How to Contribute